The origin and evolution of the normal Type Ia SN 2018aoz with infant-phase reddening and excess emission: Comparison to He-shell Double-Detonation Models

 \subsection{Comparison to Infant-Phase Evolution}

 Figure~\ref{fig:ddetearly} compares the observed early color and light curves (filled black circles) of \uname\ with those (colored curves) predicted by the He-shell DDet models during the first 5 days.
-The modelled \bv\ and \vi\ color evolution (left panels) is very sensitive to the adopted masses of the WD and He shell.
 As noted in Paper I, the 1.05~\msol\ WD + 0.010~\msol\ He-shell model (magenta curves) provides the best-fit to the early \bv\ color evolution of \uname, including the timing and magnitude of the rapidly evolving NRB-phase color.
 All of the models, on the other hand, poorly fit the observed \vi\ color, significantly over-predicting the amount of reddening observed.
-This discrepancy could be due to either (1) a line effect, such as differences in the modelled and observed strength of \caii\ features in the $I$-band around 8000~\AA\ due to Ca produced by the initial He-shell detonation \citep{Polin2021apj}, or (2) a continuum effect, such as differences in the color temperature that are influenced by the radioactive heating rate (Section~\ref{sec:thin-shell}).
+This discrepancy could be due to either (1) a line effect, such as differences in the modelled and observed strength of \caii\ features in the $I$-band around 8000~\AA\ due to Ca produced by the initial He-shell detonation \citep{Polin2021apj}, or (2) a continuum effect, such as differences in the color temperature that are influenced by the radioactive heating rate (Section~\ref{sec:heddexp}).

 In addition, none of the current suite of models can fit the early light curves entirely during the first 5 days (right panels), although some can reproduce the observed light curve evolution of the SN at various phases.
-From 0.5 days onward, the cyan and magenta models (1.10 and 1.05~\msol\ WDs with 0.011~\msol\ He-shells) provide the best-fits, although both models significantly under-predict the observed luminosity over the earliest $\lesssim$ 0.5 days.
-On the one hand, it is only necessary to add an additional 1.1 $\times$ 10$^{-3}$~\msol\ of He to the best-fit model to match the $\lesssim$ 0.5 day luminosity, as shown by the brown curves (1.05~\msol\ WD + 0.0111~\msol\ He-shell), demonstrating the high sensitivity of model predictions to the He-shell mass.
+From 0.5 days onward, the cyan and magenta models (1.10 and 1.05~\msol\ WDs with 0.010~\msol\ He-shells) provide the best-fits, although both models significantly under-predict the observed luminosity over the earliest $\lesssim$ 0.5 days.
+On the one hand, as noted in Paper I, it is only necessary to add an additional 1.1 $\times$ 10$^{-3}$~\msol\ of He to the best-fit model to match the $\lesssim$ 0.5 day luminosity, as shown by the brown curves (1.05~\msol\ WD + 0.0111~\msol\ He-shell), demonstrating the high sensitivity of model predictions to the He-shell mass.
 However, this model provides a worse fit to the subsequent light curves during 0.5--5 days, the timing and duration of the early color evolution (left panels), and near-peak observations (see Section~\ref{sec:heddpeak} below) of \uname\ than the magenta model.
 The implications of these discrepancies are discussed in Section~\ref{sec:heddexp} below.